loneconservative/guidelines/Article Guidelines.md

 In short, if the point of your article is “look at me because I triggered these stupid liberals, lol!,” _we will ask you to rewrite your piece_.

+You should ask yourself why your are writing in the first place.
+What do you intend to do with their writing in the long run?
+If the answer is simply to help build a following, what is that following for?
+If the answer is to run for office, is what you are writing something that could look bad in the future?

 Don't give us a high school-style five-paragraph essay, and don't submit academic essays.
 Your work should be original and written with publishing in mind.
 500-900 words is ideal for an article, and your arguments should be well-constructed and thoughtful.

 Be thoughtful, rational, and cite sources whenever possible.
 Put your ideas in their proper context.
 You can argue a point as effectively as you want, but it is not sufficient to rely solely on logic: you should show us how you came to this conclusion through external evidence.